Brandywine man charged in shooting death

 A Brandywine man has been charged with first-degree murder, multiple counts of attempted first-degree murder, multiple counts of first- and second-degree assault and related charges stemming from a shooting that allegedly took place Monday night in Waldorf.

-According to charging documents from Charles County Sheriff’s Office Det.
-Feldman, shortly before 7:45 p.m., officers responded to the area of Shawnee Lane for a reported shooting.
-Upon arrival, officers located the first victim, Kwasi Omatayo Louard-Clark, 34, of Waldorf, dead from numerous gunshot wounds in the driveway of a residence.
+According to charging documents from Charles County Sheriff’s Office deputy Feldman, shortly before 7:45 p.m., officers responded to the area of Shawnee Lane for a reported shooting.
+Upon arrival, officers located the first victim, Kwasi Omatayo Louard-Clark, dead from numerous gunshot wounds in the driveway of a residence.

-Two additional victims, a 39-year-old male and a 25-year-old male, were found shot in a vehicle a short distance away.
-The victims were transported to area hospitals with life-threatening injuries.
+Two additional victims were found shot in a vehicle a short distance away, and transported to area hospitals with life-threatening injuries.

 The subsequent investigation indicated that at about 7:42 p.m., the victims were confronted by a black male wearing a camouflage hat and dark clothing as they were standing outside a residence on Lancelot Drive.
 The male, later identified as Richard Eugene Middleton, 37, allegedly produced a black handgun and began shooting.